Vălcani: History

 The main occupation of the inhabitants was sheep breeding, but over time they began to cultivate the land.
 In 1736 the locality is divided in two, a part is ceded in order to colonize with Romanian population from Transylvania, Caraș and Severin, and a part is leased.
 At the beginning of the 20th century, the locality had 720 houses and 4,829 inhabitants, respectively.

 Vălcani commune was first established in 1877 and functioned as an administrative unit until 1968, when it was abolished, being attached to Dudeștii Vechi commune.
 Following a local referendum held in 2004, Vălcani commune was re-established, consisting of a single village.

 Demographics

-Vălcani had a population of 1,350 inhabitants at the 2011 census, up 3% from the 2002 census.
-Most inhabitants are Romanians (93.63%), with a minority of Hungarians (2.52%).
-For 2.67% of the population, ethnicity is unknown.
-By religion, most inhabitants are Orthodox (91.11%), but there are also minorities of Roman Catholics (2.89%) and Pentecostals (1.11%).
-For 2.74% of the population, religious affiliation is unknown.
+Vălcani had a population of 1,225 inhabitants at the 2021 census, down 9.26% from the 2011 census.
+Most inhabitants are Romanians (93.87%).
+For 5.14% of the population, ethnicity is unknown.
+By religion, most inhabitants are Orthodox (90.36%), with a minority of Roman Catholics (1.87%).
+For 5.38% of the population, religious affiliation is unknown.

+Politics and administration

+The commune of Vălcani is administered by a mayor and a local council composed of 9 councilors.
+The mayor, Dragoș-Ioan Buicu, independent politician, has been in office since 2008.
+As from the 2024 local elections, the local council has the following composition by political parties:

+Infrastructure

+Vălcani serves as the terminus of the Sânnicolau Mare–Vălcani railway line, which was inaugurated on 16 September 1870.
+Historically, this line connected to the main Szeged–Kikinda–Jimbolia–Timișoara route.
+Today, the railway is in a state of significant disrepair, with strict speed restrictions imposed.
+Despite this, two train pairs operate daily between Arad and Vălcani.